andrewrgoss/andrewrgoss.com/content/resources.md

 #### Data.World: The Social Network for Data People
 Discover and share cool data, connect with interesting people, and work together to solve problems faster.
 Users can find and use a vast array of high-quality open data.<br>
 <a href="https://data.world" target="_blank">data.world</a>

+#### Google's My Activity Page
+This portal reveals everything Google knows about you - every search you've made, the apps you've used, the videos you've watched, and everything in between.
+Visit to see how your data is being collected, modify activity settings, and delete data that you prefer not retained.<br>
+<a href="https://myactivity.google.com" target="_blank">myactivity.google.com</a>

 <hr>
 ## <a name="data_storage"></a>Data Storage